aahlenst/virtomate/docs/index.rst

 Virtomate
 =========

-Virtomate is a handy command-line application for managing virtual machines with `libvirt <https://libvirt.org/>`_.
-It runs on any Unix-like system with Python 3.10 and libvirt 9.0 (or newer) installed.
+Virtomate is a handy command-line application for automating virtual machines with `libvirt <https://libvirt.org/>`_.
+It features a scripting-friendly interface with JSON output.
+Furthermore, it reduces complex tasks like cloning virtual machines or importing volumes to a single step.
+Virtomate runs on any Unix-like system with Python 3.10 and libvirt 9.0 (or newer) installed.

 **PyPI package name**: :pypi:`virtomate`